 To illustrate his highlights from the 1937 season, Russ enjoyed these days at the plate:

-* He slugged all three of his home runs in July, when he averaged close to .300 for the month.
+* He slugged all three of his home runs in July, when he averaged .273 for the month.
 Russ peaked with a 4-for-7 day, including a homer and a triple, against St. Louis in a twin bill on July 18.
 His homer gave the A's a 7-6 win in the nightcap.

 But in 1938 the Athletics shipped the Roanoke native to the minors after two games in which Russ went 0-for-7 at the plate.